adrianchavez123/GitHubMonitor/README.md

   <img src="./images/OW/w1.png">
 </p>

-Github will trigger the Cloud functions trigger once any issues or pullrequest event happens in the org repos.
+Github will trigger the Cloud functions trigger once any issues or pull request event happens in the org repos.

 ### Push Notifications